Hamedadams01/Hamedadasms1/README.md

 # Hi, I'm Hamed Adams 👋
 IT Support | Help Desk | Active Directory | Azure | Microsoft 365

-I build hands-on IT labs focused on real-world system administration, cloud identity, and help desk environments.
+I build and document hands-on IT infrastructure labs that simulate enterprise environments, focusing on Active Directory, cloud identity management, and IT support operations to prepare for system administration and cloud roles.

 ---